ibm-cloud-architecture/refarch-kc/docs/deployments/iks.md

+# IKS Deployment

-# Prepare IBM Cloud Services to run the solution
+## Prepare IBM Cloud Services to run the solution

 IBM Cloud offers a set of services to run part of your event driven architecture.
 We are using the following services for our reference implementation:
 * [Kubernetes Service](https://cloud.ibm.com/containers-kubernetes/catalog/cluster)